Patrick5225/66DaysOfData/Round_3.md

 **Day 60 of #66DaysOfData (August 29, 2021):**

 - Continued Udemy Course: Advanced DAX for Power BI.
 Learned about the best practices for formatting DAX code

+---

+**Day 61 of #66DaysOfData (August 30, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about DAX evaluation order

+---

+**Day 62 of #66DaysOfData (August 31, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about commenting DAX code and creating a measure table and folders to organize measures

+---

+**Day 63 of #66DaysOfData (September 1, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about error handling with DAX using functions IFERROR() and ISBLANK()

+- Spent some time watching videos about Power BI's drillthrough functionality

+---

+**Day 64 of #66DaysOfData (September 2, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about creating and using DAX variables

+---

+**Day 65 of #66DaysOfData (September 3, 2021):**

+- Continued Udemy Course: Advanced DAX for Power BI.
+Learned about the evaluation order of variables, and using variables to test & debug DAX code

+---

+**Day 66 of #66DaysOfData (September 4, 2021):**

+- Watched video by StatQuest about the central limit theorem (https://youtu.be/YAlJCEDH2uY)

+- Started Section 6 of Udemy Course: Advanced DAX for Power BI.
+Watched an introduction of scalar functions and what they are used for